Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 "He will be a strong advocate for our Nation, a true friend to our allies, and a fearless warrior who will never back down to our adversaries," Trump wrote about Rubio on his social media platform, Truth Social.

-Rubio, who ran for the Republican presidential nomination in 2016 and called Trump a "third world strongman" during that campaign, also has a long record of promoting democracy and human rights in Southeast Asia.
+Rubio, who ran for the Republican presidential nomination in 2016 and called Trump a "third-world strongman" during that campaign, has a long record of promoting democracy and human rights in Southeast Asia.

 In 2022, he stated that "the Hun Sen dictatorship destroyed democracy in Cambodia and allowed the nation to be exploited by the Chinese Communist Party," in reference to Cambodia's former prime minister, who is now president of the Senate.